-Dive sites Keys
+Dive in Keys

 The 210 foot former island freighter was sunk December 5th, 1998.
 The wreck is perfectly upright and intact at 108 feet deep.
 Good for a Nitrox dive.